-Buildable land capacity refers to the maximum amount of development or construction that can occur on 9 particular piece of land while adhering to local zoning policies, environmental regulations, land and use constraints.
+Buildable land capacity refers to the maximum amount of development or construction that can occur on a particular piece of land while adhering to local zoning regulations, land use policies, and environmental constraints.
 It represents the allowable density and intensity of development on a given parcel of land within the confines of applicable laws and regulations.